cliedeman/NoiseChecker/README.md

-#Setup:
+##Install Dependencies

-Install Dependencies, Navigate to the root folder of the project and run:
+Navigate to the root folder of the project and run:

 ```
 python setup.py develop